Zenologia/EntityDetection/README.md

 # <img src="assets/icon.png" height="32px" alt="Entity Detection Icon"/> EntityDetection

-EntityDetection is a Paper plugin with which you can quickly find chunks with a large amount of Monsters, Animals or even Tile Entities like Hoppers in it.
+EntityDetection is a Paper/Folia plugin with which you can quickly find chunks with a large amount of Monsters, Animals or even Tile Entities like Hoppers in it.

 Very useful if you want to find XP-Farms that accumulate a large amount of mobs or that one infinite chicken or villager breeder that brings your server to its knees!